aperun/assoc-guide/c-lang/coding-guidelines.md

 # C Coding Guidelines #
 --------------------------------------------------------------------------------
 This document presents the preferred coding style for C programs in the Groundlings.
-Coding style promotes consistency, readability, and maintainability.
+Coding style promotes consistency, readability, maintainability, and compatibility.

 Examples of good coding style are presented as well as examples of bad style that is not acceptable.
 Please try to conform to Groundling’s coding style.